haproxy/haproxy/doc/lua-api/index.rst

   :param string filename: the filename that reference the map entries.
   :param string key: the key which will be deleted.

+.. js:function:: core.now()

+  **context**: body, init, task, action

+  This function returns the current time.
+The time returned is fixed by the HAProxy core and assures than the hour will be monotnic and that the system call 'gettimeofday' will not be called too.
+The time is refreshed between each Lua execution or resume, so two consecutive call to the function "now" will probably returns the same result.

+  :returns: an array which contains two entries "sec" and "usec". "sec"
+    contains the current at the epoch format, and "usec" contains the current microseconds.

 .. js:function:: core.msleep(milliseconds)

   **context**: body, init, task, action